Herzult/php-ssh/README.markdown

 $configuration = new Ssh\Configuration('my-host');
 ```

-The availble configration classes are:
+The available configuration classes are:

 - `Configuration`
 - `SshConfigFileConfiguration`

-Both connection configuration and public/private key authetication can be obtained from a ssh config file such as `~/.ssh/config`
+Both connection configuration and public/private key authentication can be obtained from a ssh config file such as `~/.ssh/config`

 ```php
 <?php